ashiklom/NP_Trait_Analysis/manuscript/04_discussion.md

 Across PFTs, the interaction between growth form and biome in PFT definitions (Table 1) confounds the interpretation of our results with respect to well established ecological and biogeographic patterns.
 For example, @poorter_causes_2009 found variation in SLA by growth form was, from highest to lowest, grasses, deciduous woody plants, evergreen woody plants, and succulents, while the pattern by biome was, again from highest to lowest, grassland, tundra, tropical forest, temperate forest, woodland, shrubland, and desert.
-We observed as expected that arctic grasses had lower mean SLA than temperate grasses, and that evergreen trees had higher specific leaf area than their deciduous counterparts.
+We observed as expected that arctic grasses had lower mean SLA than temperate grasses, and that evergreen trees had lower SLA than their deciduous counterparts.
-However, we observed by far the highest mean specific leaf area values in temperate deciduous broadleaf trees, rather than in grass PFTs as expected.
+However, we observed by far the highest mean SLA values in temperate deciduous broadleaf trees, rather than in grass PFTs as expected.
 Similarly to @onoda_2011_global, we found no consistent patterns in SLA with temperature:
 Among broadleaved evergreen PFTs, temperate species had lower SLA than tropical, but among broadleaved deciduous PFTs, temperate species had higher SLA than both tropical and boreal species.
 With respect to the expected decline in foliar N:P ratios with latitude [@reich_global_2004], we found that $N_{mass}$ was generally higher in PFTs associated with colder biomes compared to warmer ones, but observed biome-related differences in $P_{mass}$ only among deciduous broadleaved and needleleaved evergreen PFTs.
-Our results for both $R_{d,mass}$ and $R_{d,area}$ failed to show a trend with respect to biome, contrary to the results of @atkin_global_2015 (though this may be partially because our results are for respiration at ambient temperature, whereas Atkin et al.\ found that the climatic gradient was much stronger when respiration rates were standardized to a common temperature).
+Contrary to @atkin_global_2015, our results for both $R_{d,mass}$ and $R_{d,area}$ failed to show a trend with respect to biome.
+However, this comparison may not be entirely fair because our study design inherently averages over the extensive climatic variability within PFTs.

-There has been some debate in the trait ecology community about the use of mass- or area-normalized traits in analyses of the leaf economic spectrum.
+Finally, there has been some debate in the trait ecology community about the use of mass- or area-normalized traits in analyses of the leaf economic spectrum.
 Two studies [@osnas_global_2013; @lloyd_les] independently concluded that leaf economic relationships among mass-based traits emerge inevitably out of variation in SLA and are therefore not ecologically meaningful.
 Responses to these criticisms have suggested that both mass- and area-based normalization have merit, as mass-based traits have a natural interpretation in terms of investment costs and allocation while area-based traits are important due to the fundamentally area-based nature of energy and gas fluxes through leaf surfaces [@westoby_lloyd_response; @poorter_les_response].
 Our study suggests the latter, that investigation of trait correlations on both a mass- and area-basis can yield biologically and ecologically meaningful conclusions.